skip navigation

 • The current growth of rowing at the collegiate level means that scholarship opportunities for talented rowers abound at Division I, Division II, and Division III schools.
 Many GMRC alumni have earned scholarships for rowing in recent years.

-goals of the JRow program
+goals of the jv u15 program

 To give an introduction to the sport of rowing and exposure to the three disciplines of the sport: